Gibbons-Lab/isb_course_2021/docs/models/talk.md

 Quantitative > qualitative >> unconstrained

-Uptake and secretion fluxes are much easier to measure than internal fluxes (can use longitudinal metabolomics).
+Uptake and secretion fluxes are much easier to measure than internal fluxes (e.g. you can use longitudinal metabolomics).

 ---

 ## Your turn

-Let's get the fluxes for our models.
+Let's estimate the fluxes for our models.

 <img src="assets/coding.gif" width="50%">